andygock/jsi-client/README.md

 	jsi.py --debug --ratio 2.5 --edit 1 2 3

-Change maximum ratio of torrent #1 to #10 inclusive, and #15 to 1.0 (not suitable for Windows console):
+We can use `A..B` format as shorthand to describe a range of integers from A to B. For example, to change maximum ratio of torrent #0 to #10 inclusive, and #15 to 1.0:

-	jsi.py --ratio 1.0 --edit {0..10} 15
+	jsi.py --ratio 1.0 --edit 0..10 15

-Start or resume torrent #5:
+Start or resume torrent #5, #6 and #7:

-	jsi.py --start 5
+	jsi.py --start 5..7

-Stop torrent #14:
+Stop torrent #14 and #17:

-	jsi.py --stop 14
+	jsi.py --stop 14 17

 # LICENSE